 How will beach nourishment affect my visit to the Outer Banks?

-Many Outer Banks areas will not be impacted by the current Buxton project or upcoming Nags Head project.
-However, if you are staying in or accessing beaches in Nags Head anywhere south of the Bonnett Street public beach access near milepost 11 between the months of June and November 2018*, you may be affected.
-Beach nourishment in Buxton on Hatteras Island began early June 2017 and is expected to be completed in February 2018.
-Detailed sand pumping location information will be available on the progress map, which will be updated during construction.
+Many Outer Banks areas will not be impacted by the upcoming 2019 Nags Head project.
+However, if you are staying in or accessing beaches in Nags Head anywhere south of the Bonnett Street public beach access near milepost 11 between the months of May and October 2019*, you may be affected.
+Detailed sand pumping location information will be available on the progress map, a link will be provided here once construction begins.
 Depending upon the location of the operations, you may experience some temporary construction noise, night illumination, and beach access diversions.
 Please be patient with our much needed project – beach nourishment is vital to our towns’ future.

 Why does dredging take place in the summer months?

 Dredging operations offshore of the Outer Banks typically take place in the summer months because it is much safer for the crews working on the offshore dredge.
 Frequent late fall, winter, and early spring storms make working off our shore very dangerous.
 The summer and early fall are the safest times to perform the work.
 The decreased risk of safety and anticipated decreases in productivity in the winter months when sea conditions can shut down dredge operations were found to drive the costs of the projects up to a point where they would have no longer been financially viable.

 How long will construction affect my property?